gem5bootcamp/lps2024/slides/02-Using-gem5/04-cores.md

 Note that for Atomic CPU, the number of cycles is the **same** for a large cache *and* a small cache

-This is because Atomic CPU ignores latencies for memory accesses
+This is because Atomic CPU ignores memory access latency

 ---